mindflowai/mindflow/README.md

 - (Faster, but requires Rust to be installed (https://www.rust-lang.org/tools/install))

 **Authenticating with MindFlow:**
+2 Types of JWT Authentication - Only one is required:
+- **OpenAI Auth**
+    - Create an OpenAI account (https://beta.openai.com/signup)
+    - Create an API key (https://beta.openai.com/account/api-keys)

+- **Mindflow Server Auth** (OUT OF ORDER)
-- You must have a JWT token to use MindFlow.
-While our server is currently in beta, you can request a token in our Discord server (https://discord.gg/kfVxeNET) or by leaving an issue on the GitHub repo.
+    - While our server is currently in beta, you can request a token in our Discord server (https://discord.gg/kfVxeNET) or by leaving an issue on the GitHub repo.

 - Once you have a JWT auth token:
     - Python: `mf auth <TOKEN>`
     - Rust:   ```mfr auth <TOKEN>```